Beyond the City Limits: Day Trips and Excursions from Barcelona

 One of Tarragona’s most iconic attractions is its Roman amphitheater, which dates back to the 2nd century AD.
 This remarkably well-preserved structure once hosted gladiator fights and other spectacles, and today visitors can wander through its grand stands, soak in its historical ambiance, and enjoy panoramic views of the city and the sea beyond.

-See also Exploring the Best Beaches in Southern Spain: A Journey of Sun and Soul
+See also Discover the Best Beaches in Portugal

 The Tarragona Cathedral and Old Town